-The Prospect comprises 584,651 gross acres overlaying portions of the Cooper and Eromanga basins.
-The Prospect is located in what is generally referred to as the Western Oil Flank of the Cooper Basin and is directly adjacent to permits operated by Beach Energy in joint venture with Cooper Energy on PEL 92 and Drillsearch Energy on PEL 91.
+The Prospect comprises 584,651 gross acres overlaying

+portions of the Cooper and Eromanga basins.
+The Prospect is located in what is generally referred to as the Western Oil Flank of the Cooper Basin and is directly adjacent to PRL permits 85-104 and 151-172 (previously known as on PEL 92 and PEL 91) operated by Beach Energy.